titan-data/titan/docs/src/lifecycle/install.rst

 the ```titandata/titan`` image into a private registry and use the ``-r registry`` option to ``titan install`` to pull from there instead.

 When using the local docker context, the ``titan-<context>-launch`` container is responsible for installing ZFS on the Docker or host VM.
 For more information on how this works and supported configurations, see the :ref:`lifecycle_docker` section.

 If you can successfully run ``titan ls``, then you should be all set::

     $ titan ls
-    CONTAINER             STATUS
+    CONTEXT             REPOSITORY             STATUS